Whenever you try to buy Premier League tickets, especially at one of the big clubs, you will run into these things called memberships.

 Even with a membership, some Premier League clubs are just about impossible.
 For example, I have maintained a membership with Liverpool for three years, just to try and build up some points.
 So far, in those three years, I have managed to buy exactly one ticket, on a Tuesday night in the League Cup against Swansea.
 Even after they expanded Anfield, and even when they were playing Plymouth Argyle in the FA Cup, I couldn’t get a ticket, membership or no.

 If a fairly big club is playing another fairly big club, like Chelsea-Spurs above, you will probably have to get a membership.
 Or if it’s a cup game with a big team coming in, like when Liverpool had to go play at Plymouth.

 Sometimes, though, it might be a club you’ve never heard of – but a really big game for them.
-For example, I recently went to Norwich City, and they happened to be playing Ipswich Town.
+For example, I once went to Norwich City, and they happened to be playing Ipswich Town.
 That, for both teams, is the biggest game of the year, so then I really wanted to see it.
-So say hello to the newest member of Canary Nation (and hence the lounge photo above).
+So say hello to the newest member of Canary Nation!

-If you’re looking at one these smaller clubs, send an email to their ticket office to confirm tickets will probably be on General Sale, and when.
+If you’re looking at one of these smaller clubs, send an email to their ticket office to confirm tickets will probably be on General Sale and when.

 When You Won’t Need a Membership

 Basically, the rest of the time.
-Fulham home to Blackburn Rovers?
+Barnsley home to Blackburn Rovers?
 Step right up!
-Swansea City home to Sunderland?
+Swansea City home to Brentford?
 Just pay attention to that “general sale” date and get on it.